Kuladmir/Game_mod/README.md

 V 1.5.0 has added two sets of Thulium outfit skins, as well as skins for two advanced magic wands.
 The baton is now usable, and its corresponding enhancements and skins have also been released.
 Some parameter issues have been adjusted.

 V 1.5.6 has added a set of iron armor skins (Templar set), as well as an enhanced crafting recipe and equipment for the diamond sword (skin version), and completed missing crafting recipes.
 [Future preview: Advanced crafting books will allow players to craft some items that cannot be crafted in the original version, such as Elytra wings.]

+V 1.6.6 added some new transformation crafting strategies.
+For example, you can turn gold ingots into diamonds by adding some transformation coins.
+Surprisingly, even bedrock and elytra, which couldn't be crafted in classic MC, now have new recipes.
+Additionally, some previously missing crafting recipes have been added.
+[Future preview: The Eight Swords of King Yue will gradually become craftable]

 ---